jessecusack/scientific-workflow/macOS_setup.md

 ### Step 1.1 - energize your command line with "oh my zsh"

 This amusingly named configuration of your shell adds very useful features like auto-completion.
-Follow the instructions at https://ohmyz.sh/ to install.
+Find out more at https://ohmyz.sh/.
+Install using:

+    sh -c "$(wget -O- https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"

+If you use bash rather than zsh, there is also [oh my bash](https://github.com/ohmybash/oh-my-bash):

 ### Step 1.2 - configure git